ahgencer/podmod/docs/INSTALL.md

 > **Note:** *podmod* will not work when it is installed inside a container, as the Podman commands will fail.

+> **Note:** Regardless of how *podmod* is installed, [Secure Boot](https://fedoraproject.org/wiki/Secureboot) does not
+> allow loading unsigned kernel modules.
+As *podmod* does not support signing as part of the build process, it must be
+> disabled in the [UEFI](https://en.wikipedia.org/wiki/UEFI) firmware settings.

 ## Building from source

 *podmod* is built as an RPM package using [Tito](https://github.com/rpm-software-management/tito).
 To build the package